SarahTamayao/FlashcardApp/README.md

 ## Lab 2

 ### App Description
 This is an update to the flashcard app.
-Now, the user can choose a different officfe
+Now, the user can choose a different question and answer to display on their flashcards, they can also cancel and go back to the main page.

 ### App Walk-though